 With hand Soldering, there are painstaking precisions and details involved.
 This is because there are specific joints that digitally controlled or reflow machines cannot undertake.

-The drawbacks that are involved in this hand Soldering is the fact that there are not so many products that demand it.
+The drawback that are involved in this hand Soldering is the fact that there are not so many products that demand it.

 Also, the amount of people entering this field is very few, and the struggle of training a person until they can carry out the process intensively is costly.

-It is almost the same as the reflow Soldering.
-In the sense that, the sturdy solder is placed on a board and then heated until it begins flowing and complete the solder joint.
+It is almost the same as the reflow soldering.
+The sense that, sturdy solder is placed on a board and then heated until it begins flowing and completes the solder joint.
 But, it is carried out with the aid of a laser in certain locations.

 It is the most flexible and ultimate in terms of precision.
 Sure mount components and through-hole can also be laser soldered too.
 Furthermore, this type of PCB Soldering tends to pose reduced risks since it makes use of a scalpel and not a broadsword.

 We will be taking a quick look at the PCB Soldering process.
 This process involves:

 - Surface preparation

 If you are searching for a powerful yet low-resistance solder joint, then a clean surface is vital.
 All of the surfaces that are going to be soldered must be cleaned appropriately.
 You can make use of 3M scotch Brite pads gotten from automotive body shops

 This is because they will swiftly remove the surface tarnish and not affect the PCB material you want to work on.
 When the board is finally cleaned to the point of shiny copper, you can make use of a solvent like acetone.